-Registered nurses are on the front lines of healthcare, working in every capacity you might imagine, from the maternity ward to the ICU, and from city hospitals to rural clinics.
-The value of RNs has never been in question, but it’s become even more apparent with the arrival of COVID-19 and their critical role dealing with the increased burden on our hospitals.
-This value is translating into high job demand, with over 210,000 job openings expected each year, on average, through 2028.
+Registered nurses are on the frontlines of healthcare, working in every capacity, from the maternity ward to the ICU and from city hospitals to rural clinics.
+The value of RNs has never been in question, but it became even more apparent during the COVID-19 pandemic.
+The world learned of the critical role nurses played in dealing with the increased burden on our hospitals and of the sacrifices nurses made to ensure we made it through the crisis.
+This value is translating into high job demand, with over 200,000 job openings expected each year, on average, through 2031.

 To make sure the demand is met, it’s important for RN students to get all the financial, academic and career support they need throughout their college years and as they embark on their new career.
 This guide directly helps with that goal by providing a wealth of information on scholarships, grants, academic and career resources, and networking opportunities.
 Keep reading to see where to get the help you deserve as an RN student.

 Scholarships and Grants for Registered Nursing (RN) Students

 It’s no secret that college can be pricey, and nursing school is no different.
 Seeing the tuition and fees for a specific school might make your head spin, and you could begin to doubt if becoming a registered nurse is even possible for you.
 But here’s some great news: scholarships and grants are readily available for aspiring RNs.
 These financial awards come from various sources, including state organizations, local businesses, major national corporations, healthcare systems, and even the colleges themselves.
 Let’s explore where you can find the support you deserve to help cover the cost of nursing school.
 Don’t let finances hold you back from pursuing your dream.